 Total FSA participation is much lower than HSA participation, as 29 percent of eligible employees opened an FSA for plan year 2018.
 However, FSA participation increased from last year as only 17 percent of eligible employees opened an FSA account.

 Employees also increased their participation in voluntary benefit offerings such as accident, critical illness, and hospital indemnity insurance.

-Eight percent of all employer surveyed offered just one product, 16 percent offer two, and 18 percent offer all three types of voluntary benefits.
-The percentage of employers offering all three doubled from last year. twenty-five percent of employees choose at least one of these benefits when offered by their employer.
+Eight percent of all employers surveyed offered just one product, 16 percent offered two, and 18 percent offered all three types of voluntary benefits.
+The percentage of employers offering all three doubled from last year.
+Twenty-five percent of employees choose at least one of these benefits when offered by their employer.

 The trends outlined in the report indicate that payers participating in the employer-sponsored market may want to support related health plan products with a high-deductible financing design, financial health reimbursement accounts like HSAs and FSAs, and other benefits that offer financial protections to employees.